jr0cket/design-system-starter-kit/README.md

 ![Starter Kit by Salesforce UX](https://rawgit.com/salesforce-ux/design-system-starter-kit/master/starter-kit.svg)

+> Modifications made for my presentation at Bristol Developer meetup are in the `bristol-dg` branch.
+Use the command `git checkout bristol-dg` and navigate to http://localhost:3000/bristol.html
+> The spinner component blocks the whole page, so it has been left commented out, remove the comments to see it in action.

 Rapid prototyping environment using the [Salesforce Lightning Design System](https://www.lightningdesignsystem.com/), HTML, and [Sass](http://www.sass-lang.com/).

 ## Who is this for?